kon-ham/kon-ham.github.io/_posts/2022-05-19-22-importance-and-erosion-of-trust.md

 I think it is within this domain of trust that people grow intimately and deeply.

 ### Mistakes turn to opportunity with trust
 Life is about making mistakes - hopefully small or minor ones - but mistakes nonetheless.
 Then after making those mistakes one must overcome and learn from those mistakes.
-If we don't have a sphere, a home, cave, or nest from which we can spring from to conquer new challenges, it becomes very difficult to grow and to build.
+If we don't have a sphere, a home, cave, or nest from which we can spring from to conquer new challenges, it becomes very difficult to grow and to build a beautiful life.
+A worthy life.

 From commerce to friendship, a relationship is built upon trust.